seeemilyplay/slipslop/README.md

 It's written in Haskell, so to install the executable just do 'cabal install'.
 You then run it like this:

-slipslop stream-summary -n 100000 samples/all_day_consumer_count_histogram.txt
+slipslop stream-summary -n 100000 histogram <some_sample_histogram.csv>

 It's called slipslop because it's answering tip top queries, but in a slippy sloppy way.